asyncapi/website/pages/docs/concepts/asyncapi-document/reply-info.md

         $ref: '#/channels/pong'
 ```

-## Multiple channels with single message
+## Multiple channels with single message when reply address is known

 The request/reply pattern can also be implemented over multiple channels with single message.
 You can do this by specifying multiple channels with single message and specifying the same address for both the requester and the replier.

 Here's a example of setting up both requestor and replier over the same address: